snakemake/snakemake/docs/snakefiles/modularization.rst

     use rule * from other_workflow as other_*

 The first statement registers the external workflow as a module, by defining the path to the main snakefile.
-The snakefile property of the module can either take a local path or an HTTPS url.
+The snakefile property of the module can either take a local path or a HTTP/HTTPS url.
 The second statement declares all rules of that module to be used in the current one.
 Thereby, the ``as other_*`` at the end renames all those rule with a common prefix.
 This can be handy to avoid rule name conflicts (note that rules from modules can otherwise overwrite rules from your current workflow or other modules).